Roofing Guidance

 Many roofing products are also suitable for use as vertical cladding, providing a distinctive and aesthetically pleasing finish that is also weather tight and easy to maintain.
 Products that are suitable for use on pitches up to 90 degrees include:

-- Clay - Any of our non-profiled clay tiles are suitable for vertical cladding: Acme (double and single camber), Ashdowne, Hawkins and Canterbury Handmade
+- Clay - Any of our non-profiled clay tiles are suitable for vertical cladding: Acme single camber, Hawkins and Canterbury Handmade

 - Concrete - Other than our Mendip 12.5 and Wessex profiles, all of our other concrete tile profiles can be used for vertical applications.